-The Company's financial instruments include cash and cash equivalents, marketable securities, interest and other receivables, reclamation deposits, trade and other payables, senior and convertible debt and other liabilities.
+The Company's financial instruments include cash and cash equivalents, interest, trade and other receivables, marketable securities, derivative asset, reclamation deposits, trade and other payables, credit facilities and other liabilities.
 IFRS 7 Financial Instruments: Disclosures ("IFRS 7") establishes a fair value hierarchy for financial instruments measured at fair value.
 Assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The three levels of the fair value hierarchy are as follows: